 Let’s move on to a lighter note.
-Historic destinations often offer a reenactment experience set in the “olden times” These destinations are popular for traveling families, but are equally fascinating for empty nest travelers.
+Historic destinations often offer a reenactment experience set in the “olden times” These destinations are popular for traveling families, but are equally fascinating for empty -nest travelers.
 These historical settlements typically have ongoing research in order to assure that their representations are historically accurate.
-Jamestowne has ongoing archaeological research with fascinating new details every season.
+Jamestown has ongoing archaeological research with fascinating new details every season.
 Education is their primary focus, with life-long learners of any age their target.
-Watch the video on Historic Jamestowne below.

-Plan to hit these during shoulder or off seasons and you will find them wonderfully less crowded.
+IPlan to hit these during shoulder seasons and you will find them wonderfully less crowded.

 For us Empty Nesters, road trips have taken on a totally different meaning without kids in the backseat.
 Now with time and curiosity along for the ride, hidden gems are endless.
 Most states have a system of scenic byways that will offer spectacular vistas and/or historic waypoints.

 - Heritage Trails.
 I have mentioned the National Parks System several times.
 Their site is full of wonderful itineraries and travel ideas.
 As I was gathering research I found this page of NPS recommended routes.